 - Physical characteristics: The physical structure of your vocal cords and vocal folds influences your particular voice type and overall vocal quality.

-- Transition Points: These are the points are which you switch from chest register to middle register, to your higher head voice.
+- Transition Points: These are the points which you switch from chest register to middle register, to your higher head voice.
 Vocal transition points can be helpful to identify in order to find the most comfortable sections of your voice.

 - Vocal Register: A vocal register is a range of tones produced by a particular configuration of the vocal folds in your vocal cords.
 Each vocal register has specific vocal qualities that are unique to that register.
 Some common examples include head voice, mixed voice, chest voice, vocal fry, whistle tones, and falsetto.